 Medical school deans across the nation have started to follow Creighton’s lead.
 “We have been seeing a large number of creepy doctors, and, well, that has to stop,” Dr. Larry Summers, Dean of Medical School Admissions at Duke University told reporters.
 “We were arguably the biggest culprits, and we are changing our tune.”

 Dr. Summers told reporters the spots allocated for creepy medical students went from 16 to 7 last year, and they hope to bring that number down to 2 by 2019.

 The American Medical Association praised this decision saying, “We were about to say something since there are a lot of creepy doctors out there.
 It would be nice to bring that number down.”

 When asked, “Why wouldn’t medical schools just eliminate all creepy applicants from matriculating?”
 Stanford’s dean responded, “Some applicants’ MCAT scores are so high that we need them to keep our average up.”

-Some other universities are implementing policies where M4s scout the parking lot to monitor any questionable applicant entering in a large van with only a small circular window in the rear – containing only puppies and candy bars – to let the medical school admissions committee know immediately.
+Some other universities are implementing policies where fourth-year medical students scout the parking lot to monitor any questionable applicant entering in a large van with only a small circular window in the rear – containing only puppies and candy bars – to let the medical school admissions committee know immediately.
 Still others require pictures of applicants and if their hair has actual birds nesting inside or the applicant is sporting a small mustache that barely covers the upper lip, their file is flagged.

-University of Connecticut School of Medicine has a controversial but effective policy where if the applicant starts on a mumbling rant about their small rodent taxidermy collection, they will send him/her outside to catch a jackalope.
+University of Connecticut School of Medicine has a controversial but effective policy where if the applicant starts on a mumbling rant about their small rodent taxidermy collection, they will send him or her outside to catch a jackalope.